na-na-hi/renget/archive/CharacterProvider-GPT-UPB-1.md

 - - -

 #####[⬇️ DOWNLOAD PROMPTS AND PRESET](https://files.catbox.moe/cgb8kr.zip)
-!!! danger Please note, that these prompts intended to use with this preset, because it includes additional sections.
+!!! danger Please note that these prompts are intended to be used with this preset because of additional sections.

 ##### **How do I use this?**
 1. Download settings.